Complications following surgery

 Weakness

 Weakness can be caused by ongoing pain or a restriction of movement.
-Most operations we do would hopefully maintain or increase strength, but occasionally patients can experience a mild degree of weakness.
+Most operations hopefully maintain or increase strength, but occasionally patients can experience a mild degree of weakness.
 Severe weakness would be very rare.

 Stiffness